 Here’s an example to play with, assuming you want 3 English variations for one website that defaults to Standard English for each of them besides the selected 3 geolocations:

 <link rel=”alternate” href=”http://textunited.com/en-ie” hreflang=”en-ie” />

 <link rel=”alternate” href=”http://textunited.com/” hreflang=” en-default” />

-Notice the inclusion of the “en-default” in the end.
-Markup codes for languages and countries are on Wikipedia.
+Notice the inclusion of the “en-default” at the end.
+A list of markup codes for languages and countries can be found on Wikipedia.

 Localization’s impact on the user experience

 By implementing these markup parameters you’re telling Google to display your website in search results using the translated metadata (the little description you see in Google searches) and to point straight to your subfolder pages when clicked.

 This, combined with effective keyword optimization will inevitably lead to more and more visitors venturing into the site’s content.
 You will unlock an entirely new market of possibilities, while at the same time fueling your original site’s views and SEO impact.